kdbanman/macros/doc/gameroom.md

     - server will naively try to synchronize everyone and run the engine when told
 - enforces full determinism of engine
     - gamestate hash divergence halts game progress
-- enforces 2 game engine stages, setup and run
+- enforces 2 main game engine stages, setup and run
     - multi stage setup pipelines are child states of setup
 - enforces engine mutation by single command packet composed of all client commands
     - view/controller is a command sender